relativitydev/relativity-import-samples/README.md

 ***
 ## Glossary

-**importing** - Functionality that makes that structured data set goes into destination workspace.
+**Data importing** - Functionality that makes that structured data set goes into destination workspace.

-**dataset** - Structured data containing metadata, native documents, images, text files described by load file or opticon file.
+**Dataset** - Structured data containing metadata, native documents, images, text files described by load file or opticon file.
 Such a dataset can be pointed during data source configuration and must be located in accessible place for workspace.

 **ImportJob** - It is the main object in import service taking part in import flow.
 It represents single import entity described by its configuration which decided about import behavior e.g. import type, overlay mode, fields mapping.